littlex2015/bios611-project1/README.md

 Or to run Bash:

 > docker run -v `pwd`:/home/rstudio -e PASSWORD=some_pw -it l6 sudo -H -u rstudio /bin/bash -c "cd ~/; /bin/bash"

+#### Makefile
+The Makefile is an excellent place to look to get a feel for the project.

+To build figures relating to the correlation plot for example, enter Bash either via the above incantation or with Rstudio and say:

+> make images/correlaton plot.png